boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ### Move an axis "AxisX"

 The following example shows how to move a motion axis `AxisX` in the ctrlX MOTION to position = 10 with velocity, acceleration, deceleration = 10 and jerk = 0.
 The state of the ctrlX MOTION has to be `Running`.
-The corresponding motion object has to be present and its state has to be `STANDSTILL` (powered on, [see state machine documentation](https://docs.automation.boschrexroth.com/document/version/1.0/R911403791_01_Motion_App_-1_-en_US/chapter/metadata.boschrexroth.de~iiDC~Topic-ad91cfe627c8cf7c0a347e880bebcac6-3-en-US~en/?sel=IwelHYQFhAGNogEwC5YBpQUfUNXBRA%3D%3D)).
+The corresponding motion object has to be present and its state has to be `STANDSTILL` (powered on, [see axis state machine documentation](https://docs.automation.boschrexroth.com/doc/359516816/axis-objects/latest/en/)).

 ![example-motion-move-axis.png](./images/example-motion-move-axis.png)
 ![example-motion-move-axis-dashboard.png](./images/example-motion-move-axis-dashboard.png)